Norilsk billionaires end feud with Abramovich as enforcer

 Tuesday's deal appears to bear the stamp of the Kremlin, with Abramovich, the well-connected owner of London's Chelsea football club, acting as enforcer to end the dispute.

 Potanin and Deripaska agreed that Abramovich would buy a 7.3 percent stake, in the form of treasury stock, at market price.
-The stake is now worth around $2 billion.
+The stake is now worth around $2 billion (1 billion pounds).

 The three parties will each contribute equal stakes, amounting to 22 percent of Norilsk, to an escrow account that will be voted by Abramovich's investment firm Millhouse - giving him the largest say over how the company is run.